-Boron Deficiency in Olives
+Boron deficiency in olives

 Native to the Mediterranean region, tropical and central Asia, and various parts of Africa, olives require a long, hot growing season to properly ripen the fruit, no late spring frosts to kill the blossoms, and sufficient winter chill to insure fruit set.
 Olives are also grown commercially in California, Australia, and South Africa.